Aliases for AFF4 Gene

 GeneCards Summary for AFF4 Gene

 AFF4 (AF4/FMR2 Family Member 4) is a Protein Coding gene.
 Diseases associated with AFF4 include Chops Syndrome and Lymphoblastic Leukemia.
-Among its related pathways are Formation of HIV elongation complex in the absence of HIV Tat and Gene Expression.
+Among its related pathways are Gene Expression and Formation of HIV elongation complex in the absence of HIV Tat.
 GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding.
-An important paralog of this gene is AFF2.
+An important paralog of this gene is AFF1.

 UniProtKB/Swiss-Prot for AFF4 Gene